Spinal Stenosis – All you need to Know

 Practicing good posture- Having good posture is also an excellent way to keep from further damaging the back.
 The method of walking with a book on your head to walk with a correct posture and to walk upright, is another alternative technique.

 Losing weight –There is much to be desired in exercising.
-The plethora of benefits individuals gain from exercising are greatly overlooked and taken for granted.
+The plethora of benefits individuals gain from exercising and regular workout rotuines are greatly overlooked and taken for granted.
 When you don’t exercise, the body it starts to deteriorate at a very fast rate.
 You don’t need to go out and do hundreds off push ups or sit ups but just starting with a 30 minutes walk or a 30 minute swim at the pool will make all the difference.
 Keeping your body at a certain weight level is not only good for your health but also for the body overall.

 Taking a Bath – with Epsom salt or herbal soap and oils is a great way to help reduce the pain.
 Eucalyptus soap and oil are well known for relaxing the muscles.
+Using oils for aroma therapy can also increase the healing power of a bath.
+This technique of healing dates back to the ancient Greeks.

 Preventing Spinal Stenosis